Joseph I, Holy Roman Emperor

-Joseph I (Joseph Jacob Ignaz Johann Anton Eustachius; 26 July 1678 – 17 April 1711) was Holy Roman Emperor and ruler of the Austrian Habsburg monarchy from 1705 until his death in 1711.
-He was the eldest son of Emperor Leopold I from his third wife, Eleonor Magdalene of Neuburg.
+Joseph I (Joseph Jacob Ignaz Johann Anton Eustachius; 26 July 1678—17 April 1711) was Holy Roman Emperor and ruler of the Habsburg monarchy from 1705 until his death in 1711.
+He was the eldest son of Leopold I, Holy Roman Emperor from his third wife, Eleonor Magdalene of Neuburg.
 Joseph was crowned King of Hungary at the age of nine in 1687 and was elected King of the Romans at the age of eleven in 1690.
 He succeeded to the thrones of Bohemia and the Holy Roman Empire when his father died.

 Joseph continued the War of the Spanish Succession, begun by his father against Louis XIV of France, in an attempt to make his younger brother Charles (later Emperor Charles VI) King of Spain.
 In the process, however, owing to the victories won by his military commander, Prince Eugene of Savoy, he did succeed in establishing Austrian hegemony over Italy.
 Joseph also had to contend with a protracted revolt in Hungary, fomented by Louis XIV.
 Neither conflict was resolved until the Treaty of Utrecht, after his death.

 His motto was Amore et Timore (Latin for "Through Love and Fear").
+Like his father and grandfather, he was a composer.

 Early life

 Born in Vienna, Joseph was educated strictly by Charles Theodore, Prince of Salm, and became a good linguist.
-Perhaps due to the influence of his formerly Protestant tutor he was a less devout Catholic than his parents and other relatives and developed into an adherent of the early Enlightenment.
+Perhaps due to the influence of his formerly Protestant tutor he was a less devout Catholic than his parents and other relatives and developed into an adherent of the early Age of Enlightenment.
 He had two great enthusiasms: music and hunting.

 Although Joseph was the first son and child born of his parents' marriage, he was his father's third son and seventh child.
 Previously, Leopold had been married to Infanta Margaret Theresa of Spain, who had given him four children, one of whom survived infancy.
 He then married Claudia Felicitas of Austria, who gave him two short-lived daughters.
 Thus, Joseph had six half-siblings.
 In 1684, the six-year-old Archduke had his first portrait painted by Benjamin Block.
 At the age of nine, on 9 December 1687, he was crowned King of Hungary; and at the age of eleven, on 23 January 1690, King of the Romans.